-10. Next, click on the Departs web element one more time to display the Sequentum Enterprise Message window.
-Now choose the Capture Text option from the Sequentum Enterprise Message window to add the command to the Agent so we can capture the individual Departs web elements.
+13. Click again to display the Sequentum Enterprise message window and click on Capture Text to add the command to the Agent so we can capture the individual web elements.

-15. Add commands for the ‘inside’, ‘outside’, ‘balcony’ and ‘suite’ web elements by clicking twice on each of the web elements.
+15. Similarly, add commands for the "Interior", "OceanView", "Balcony" and "Suite" web elements by clicking twice on each of the web elements.
 Edit and change the names of the new commands so that it looks like this.

 Agent Explorer showing all Capture Text commands

 16. The Next step is Pagination in order to crawl the data from all the search results.

 17. For this, scroll down and find the pagination element.
 Click on "Next" with the mouse to select the element as shown in the figure below.
 Now click again to add the command, a Dialogue box will appear .